 No new locally transmitted cases reported

-Three imported COVID-19 cases were reported in the city on Tuesday, said the Shanghai Health Commission on Wednesday morning.
+Six imported COVID-19 cases were reported in the city on Wednesday, said the Shanghai Health Commission on Thursday morning.
 No new locally transmitted cases were reported.

-The first patient, a Chinese living in Japan, and the second patient, a Chinese traveling in Japan, took the same flight and arrived at the Pudong International Airport on August 27.
+The first patient is a Chinese working in Ghana who arrived at the Pudong International Airport on August 27.

+The second patient is a Chinese working in Thailand who arrived at the Pudong International Airport on August 17.

+The third and the fourth patients are Chinese living in the United States who arrived at the airport on August 17 on the same flight.

-The third patient is a Chinese working in Japan who arrived at the airport on August 29.
+The fifth patient is a Chinese working in the United Arab Emirates who arrived at the airport on August 30.

+The sixth patient is a Chinese studying in the United Kingdom who arrived at the airport on August 31.

 Of all the 381 local cases, 365 have been discharged upon recovery and nine are hospitalized.
 There have been so far seven local fatalities.